AlextheYounga/us-federal-code/usc/title-26-internal-revenue-code/subtitle-a-income-taxes/chapter-1-normal-taxes-and-surtaxes/subchapter-a-determination-of-tax-liability/part-iv-credits-against-tax/subpart-i-qualified-tax-credit-bonds/sec-54a.md

 Amendment by section 107(b)(1), (2) of Pub.
 L. 110–343 applicable to obligations issued after Oct.
 3, 2008, see section 107(d) of title I of div.
 B of Pub.
 L. 110–343, set out as a note under section 54 of this title.

 Pub.
 L. 110–343, div.
 B, title III, §301(c), Oct.
 3, 2008, 122 Stat.
-3844, provided that: “The amendments made by this section [enacting section 54D of this title and amending this section] shall apply to obligations issued after the date of the enactment of this Act [Oct.
-3, 2008].”
+3844, provided that: "The amendments made by this section [enacting section 54D of this title and amending this section] shall apply to obligations issued after the date of the enactment of this Act [Oct.
+3, 2008]."

 Pub.
 L. 110–343, div.
 C, title III, §313(c), Oct.
 3, 2008, 122 Stat.
-3872, provided that: “The amendments made by this section [enacting section 54E of this title and amending this section and section 1397E of this title] shall apply to obligations issued after the date of the enactment of this Act [Oct.
-3, 2008].”
+3872, provided that: "The amendments made by this section [enacting section 54E of this title and amending this section and section 1397E of this title] shall apply to obligations issued after the date of the enactment of this Act [Oct.
+3, 2008]."

 #### Effective Date ####